AI Traffic Patterns SSE Wasn’t Designed to See

 What AI-Aware SSE Must Become

-Those that evolve SSE to understand AI-native traffic patterns will unlock innovation without surrendering governance.
+Those that modernize SSE to understand AI-native traffic patterns will unlock innovation without surrendering governance.